Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you go to the National Museum Of Beirut, wear museum-appropriate clothing and take:
+If you see the National Museum Of Beirut, wear museum-appropriate clothing and take:

 Small portable cooler